fengyuanchen/cropper/README.md

   - Cross-origin image: requires HTML5 [CORS settings attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes) support (IE 11+).

 - Known issues
- - Canvas: `canvas.drawImage` in Some Mac OS / iOS browsers will rotate an image with EXIF Orientation automatically, so the output image get by `canvas.toDataURL` will be incorrect.
+ - Canvas: `canvas.drawImage` in some Mac OS / iOS browsers will rotate an image with EXIF Orientation automatically, so the output image get by `canvas.toDataURL` will be incorrect.

 Get the data url (base64 image) of the cropped area by Canvas.